kyma-project/api-gateway/docs/user/custom-resources/apirule/04-50-apirule-authorizations.md

 ## Examples

-See these sample excerpts from APIRule custom resources that show the **rules** attribute for services secured with OAuth2, JWT, and an OAuth2 and JWT combination.
+See these sample excerpts from APIRule custom resources that show the **rules** attribute for Services secured with OAuth2, JWT, and an OAuth2 and JWT combination.

 <div tabs>